 Being accused of stealing plants which are not growing in gardens may seem trivial.

 However, the maximum penalty for this offence is a fine of $220 – which also carries a conviction on your criminal record.

 Having a criminal record can have a detrimental impact on your ability to travel and secure employment, so it’s important that you seek legal advice from Sydney’s best criminal defence team.

 As a team that specialises in criminal law, we have the knowledge and experience to secure the best outcome in your ‘stealing plants’ case.

 In every case, we will fight to have the charges dropped at an early stage by identifying problems with the prosecution case.

 However, where the prosecution refuses to drop the charges, our lawyers can advise you of the best ways in which to fight the charges in court – including the possibility of any defences that may be raised.

-Where you wish to plead guilty to the charges, our lawyers will fight hard to obtain a section 10 dismissal – which means that while you will be found guilty of the offence, you will avoid a conviction on your criminal record, as well as a fine.
+Where you wish to plead guilty to the charges, our lawyers will fight hard to obtain a section 10 dismissal or conditional release order – which means that while you will be found guilty of the offence, you will avoid a conviction on your criminal record, as well as a fine.